B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

 The allele calling algorithm has the following main steps:

-- Gene predictipon with Prodigal followed by coding sequence (CDS) extraction to create FASTA files that contain all CDSs extracted from the inputs (There is also the option to provide FASTA files with CDSs and the ``--cds`` parameter to skip the gene prediction step with Prodigal).
+- Gene predictipon with Prodigal followed by CDS extraction to create FASTA files that contain all CDSs extracted from the inputs (There is also the option to provide FASTA files with CDSs and the ``--cds`` parameter to skip the gene prediction step with Prodigal).